open-event-manager/open-event-manager/README.md

 # License

-Currently Jitsi Admin is released under the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Currently Jitsi Admin is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).
 Additional information can be found in the [LICENSE file](LICENSE).

 # Installation
 Download the version you want to install or clone the whole repository.